-In order to develop programs in Python you have to install it on your operating system.
-Linux distributions and MacOS X machines should already have a preinstalled version of Python.
-If not, or if you would like to replace that version with another, you can easily install it.
-The installation of Python differs from operating system to operating system; however, it is a rather simple operation.
+In order to develop programs in Python, you have to install it on your operating system.
+Linux distributions and macOS X machines should have a preinstalled version of Python.
+If not, or if you want to replace that version with another, you can easily install it.
+The process for installing Python differs from operating system to operating system.
+However, it is a rather simple operation.